Drug Development Strategy: Why Does Your Clinical Trial Need It?

 Precise pathway recommendation and country/s selection

-- No drug follows the same path of clinical development and varies with many factors.
-Hence determining the pathway is critical and there is no established gold standard set of steps.
+- No drug follows the same clinical development path and varies with many factors.
+Hence there is no established gold standard set of steps.

-- Some categories of drugs have access to accelerated and Fastrack approvals with minimal or no regulatory fee, priority review, application & evaluation fee exemptions, etc. Such options should be evaluated for applicability.
+- Some drug categories have access to accelerated and Fastrack approvals with minimal or no regulatory fee, priority review, application & evaluation fee exemptions, etc. The development team needs to explore such options.

-- Country/’s selection for conducting clinical trials is critical in the clinical development process.
-Region selection depends on product-related factors, regional factors, past trial conducting experiences, etc, and conducting country-level feasibility helps in identifying the best country/s for clinical development.
+- The country/’s selection for conducting clinical trials is critical in the clinical development process.
+Region selection depends on product-related factors, regional factors, past trial experiences, etc, and country-level feasibility helps identify the best country/s for clinical development.

-Plan key studies required, establish efficient and effective study designs
+Plan key studies required, establish efficient and effective study design

-- Depending on the risk and the product category, a strategy has to be developed to establish the required studies and proper study design to comply with the regulatory requirements.
-Studies shall be designed in such a way that they utilize minimum resources and yet produce efficient data.
+- Depending on the risk and the product category, the development planner needs to establish the required studies and proper study design to comply with the regulatory requirements.
+An ideal study design utilizes minimum resources and yet produces efficient data.

-- Strategic planning includes determining an efficient study design, assessment criteria, number of subjects required, number of study sites required, analyzing the inclusion and exclusion criteria, etc.
+- Strategic planning includes an efficient study design, assessment criteria, number of subjects required, number of study sites, analyzing the inclusion and exclusion criteria, etc.